2qx/short-metadata-protocol/README.md

 ## Note for Contract issued Non-fungible Token Issuers

 Token issuers, particularly contract issued NFTs, **SHOULD NOT** utilize this protocol to reiterate or restate the name or number in the NFT commitment.
+If the number of the NFT is in an immutable commitment, that sequential numeric data is sufficient to specify the NFT number and should not need to be duplicated in an op_return.

 Issuers should assume software follows guidelines for [displaying and interpreting commitments](https://cashtokens.org/docs/bcmr/chip#nft-ticker-symbols) and [sequential numbering of NFTs](https://cashtokens.org/docs/bcmr/chip#sequential-nft-commitment-encoding) given by BCMR.